How the Pandemic Affects Us: Voces Latinas (Blog Post)

 I no longer wanted this to be my reality, and I decided to reconnect with my culture through cooking.

 I remember the wholesome appreciation I felt when I cooked my first homemade meal of arroz blanco, pollo guisado, habichelas negra, y aguacate (white rice, stewed chicken, black beans, and avocado).
 I do not know if it was Marc Anthony’s song Vivir Mi Vida or the flavorful aroma of the sazón spices hugging my kitchen walls, but at that given moment, I felt more in sync with my cultural roots than I ever felt before the pandemic.
 The arroz blanco, pollo guisado, y habichuelas negra reminded me of my abuelita’s favorite comfort food she would cook for my brother and me, and the aguacate reminded me of my abuelito’s aguacate tree in our home in the Dominican Republic that I grew up with.
 With time, I noticed that with every meal I made, I felt more united to my roots and found comfort during a nationwide time of distress and isolation.

 Being able to work from home offered the space I needed to be able to reconnect with my roots.
 Remote working gave me the opportunity to feel more attached to my family, despite the physical distance between us.
 Cooking introduced a new perspective to my life.
 A perspective that brought comfort, appreciation, and attention to the core of who I am: mi cultura Dominicana. –Tahiana Abad

-Corin Ramos, PhD, works in collaboration with the Research team at Catalyst.
-Corin is committed to helping leaders understand how cultural, racial, and ethnic differences, as well as racially charged current events, can impact employees of color.
+Corin Ramos, PhD, worked in collaboration with the Research team at Catalyst.
+Corin was committed to helping leaders understand how cultural, racial, and ethnic differences, as well as racially charged current events, can impact employees of color.
 Prior to working at Catalyst, Corin worked in higher education at two Hispanic-Serving…

 Senior Associate, Revenue Operations